 - 2 spring onions, finely sliced

-Meanwhile, make the soup - bring 700ml water to the boil with the vegetable stock, the shiitake mushrooms, and salt to taste
+- Meanwhile, make the soup - bring 710ml (3 cups) water to the boil with the vegetable stock, the shiitake mushrooms, and salt to taste

 - Add the cooked noodles and turn off the heat

-Pour the noodle soup into bowls and top with the aburaage and scatter over salad greens and spring onions if desired
+- Pour the noodle soup into bowls and top with the aburaage and scatter over salad greens and spring onions if desired

 Disclosure: This posts contains affiliate links to Amazon.
 If you purchase any of these products, a small percentage will come to me with no extra cost to you!
 This income will go towards the running of this blog – thank you.